Introduction

 The

-method can be used to inject data into a generator by giving theyield
+sendmethod can be used to inject data into a generator by giving theyieldexpression a value that can be assigned to a variable. -

 Using

-values appearing at unexpected times in the generator output -
+sendwithyieldfrom expressions may cause surprising behavior, such asNonevalues appearing at unexpected times in the generator output -

 Providing an input iterator to a set of composed generators is a better approach than using the

-method, which should be avoided
+sendmethod, which should be avoided

 Item 35.
 Avoid Causing State Transitions in Generators with throw